tauhidul0821/Kaggle-Competitions/README.md

 Cleaning : we'll fill in missing values.
 Plotting : we'll create some interesting charts that'll (hopefully) spot correlations and hidden insights out of the data.
 Assumptions : we'll formulate hypotheses from the charts.
-I am assuming that you have your Python3 environment installed.

-# 4-1 Load data

-# 4-2 shape of data

-# 4-3 Head of data

-# 4-4 Features

-The Survived column is the target variable.
-If Suvival = 1 the passenger survived, otherwise he's dead.
-The is the variable we're going to predict.

-The other variables describe the passengers.
-They are the features.

-PassengerId: and id given to each traveler on the boat
-Pclass: the passenger class.
-It has three possible values: 1,2,3 (first, second and third class) The Name of the passeger
-The Sex
-The Age
-SibSp: number of siblings and spouses traveling with the passenger
-Parch: number of parents and children traveling with the passenger The ticket number
-The ticket Fare
-The cabin number
-The embarkation.
-This describe three possible areas of the Titanic from which the people embark.
-Three possible values S,C,Q

-# 4-5 Data describe

-Pandas allows you to a have a high-level simple statistical description of the numerical features.
-This can be done using the describe method.
-The count variable shows that 177 values are missing in the Age column.
-One solution is to fill in the null values with the median age.
-We could also impute with the mean age but the median is more robust to outliers.

-# 4-6 Charts

-let's now make some charts.
-let's visualize survival based on the gender

 -----------------------------------------
 # 5 - feature engineering